beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 When a PSK is used, the client can send application data in its first flight of messages.
-If the client opts to do so, it MUST supply an "early_data" extension as well as the "pre_shared_key" extension.
+If the client opts to do so, it MUST supply both the "early_data" extension as well as the "pre_shared_key" extension.

 The "extension_data" field of this extension contains an